CSCfi/hpc-containers/index.md

 ## General principles
-We break down containerization into three acticities:
+We break down containerization into three activities:

 1. Defining and building containers of scientific applications for HPC clusters.
 2. Running scientific applications from containers on HPC clusters.